AMWA-TV/nmos-parameter-registers/tags/certprov.md

 }
 ```

-#### 3. BCP-003-03 disabled
+#### 3. BCP-003-03 implemented but disabled

-JSON tags for when BCP-003-03 is NOT being used to automatically provision TLS certificates or is not supported
+JSON tags for when BCP-003-03 is supported but NOT currently being used to automatically provision TLS certificates
 ```json
 "tags": {
    "urn:x-nmos:tag:certprov": [